atedeg/mdm/docs/_docs/devops-techniques/deployment-strategy.md

 ## Adopted DVCS workflow

-The DVCS workflow we adopted is quite similar to `git-flow` but with some changes: we use the `feature` branch as intended, with each feature well-isolated and defined.
+The DVCS workflow we adopted is quite similar to `git-flow` but with some changes: we use the feature branches as intended, with each feature well-isolated and defined.
 Moreover, we used a `beta` branch to publish a non-stable version of the software; this can be quite handy as it generates pre-releases that can be beta-tested before releasing a stable version.
-Lastly, the `main` branch is intended to be the only stable branch: a push on this branch triggers a new stable release.
+Lastly, the `main` branch is intended to be the only stable branch: a push to this branch triggers a new stable release.

-We also added branch protection to the `main` and `beta` branches to prevent mistakes like pushing on the wrong branch and inadvertently triggering a release.
+We also added branch protection to the `main` and `beta` branches to prevent mistakes like pushing to the wrong branch and inadvertently triggering a release.
-These rules, however, also prevented tools like `semantic-release` from pushing on those branches.
+These rules, however, also prevented tools like `semantic-release` from pushing to those branches.
-To overcome this issue we created a team application `atedeg-bot` that has the push permission on those branches so that the release process could succeed without failures.
+To overcome this issue we created a GitHub app called `atedeg-bot`, which is the only entity able to bypass the branch protection on those branches, so that the release process could succeed without failures.

 We also added features and fixes by using GitHub's pull requests, allowing for code review and comments from other team members before the code could be merged.